 SIEGEL: Extending unemployment benefits, and also, giving a break to employers who hire the long-term unemployed or hire veterans, for that matter.

 PRICE: Well, the unemployment insurance issue is interesting because even Alan Krueger, his newly selected chief economic advisor, has written significant work on how this is a disincentive to return individuals to the workforce.
-We're at 99 weeks right now, I assume the president wants us to go to 151 weeks with his proposals today.
+We're at 99 weeks right now, I assume the president wants us to go to 151 weeks with his proposal today.
 Once individuals are out of the workforce for three years, which is what that would be, then they lose significant work skills.
-And so, again, it sounds good but from...
+And so, again, it sounds good but from a policy standpoint...

 SIEGEL: Very tough sell, you're telling me.
 In the brief time left, should I even bother asking about the infrastructure spending?
 If you're down on the payroll tax, I assume that's a nonstarter.